JEAN'S BIBLE STUDY COM

 Rom 8,18-21

-(109d) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Revelation of the true children of God -- When God sets up His new heavenly kingdom, He will be the center of it, and we will be right beside Him in all that happens throughout eternity.
+(109d) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Revelation of the true children of God -- When God sets up His new heavenly kingdom, He will be at the center of it, and we will be right beside Him in all that happens throughout eternity.
 Paul spelled it out clearly when he said that the creation is waiting for us to be revealed.
 That means it is contingent on us, like the conductor of an orchestra.
-In this silly life we do what we can to scratch out some kind of meaning to our existence, but we're fighting against entropy, futility and an innate meaninglessness, which is part of the curse that was sown into the fabric of this creation that is dying with us.
+In this silly life we do what we can to scratch out some kind of meaning to our existence, but we're fighting against entropy, futility and an innate meaninglessness, which is part of the curse that was sown into the fabric of this creation that is dying.
 This is in stark contrast to the next life and the next creation that will support life eternal.
-Nevertheless, our purpose in heaven will continue to be what it is here, to serve the Lord and to love Him with all our heart and to love our fellow created beings; if we do that we will discover a purposeful existence in this life.
+Nevertheless, our purpose in heaven will continue to serve the Lord and love the brethren; if we do that we will discover a purposeful existence in this life.

 Rom 8-18